zixuan-ye/zixuan-ye.github.io/content/publication/2024_cvpr_incontext/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In Proceedings of Annual Conference on Neural Information Processing Systems (NeurIPS 2022) Spotlight
+publication: In Proceedings of IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR 2024) Highlight

-abstract: We introduce point affiliation into feature upsampling, a notion that describes the affiliation of each upsampled point to a semantic cluster formed by local decoder feature points with semantic similarity.
-By rethinking point affiliation, we present a generic formulation for generating upsampling kernels.
-The kernels encourage not only semantic smoothness but also boundary sharpness in the upsampled feature maps.
-Such properties are particularly useful for some dense prediction tasks such as semantic segmentation.
-The key idea of our formulation is to generate similarity-aware kernels by comparing the similarity between each encoder feature point and the spatially associated local region of decoder features.
-In this way, the encoder feature point can function as a cue to inform the semantic cluster of upsampled feature points.
-To embody the formulation, we further instantiate a lightweight upsampling operator, termed Similarity-Aware Point Affiliation (SAPA), and investigate its variants.
-SAPA invites consistent performance improvements on a number of dense prediction tasks, including semantic segmentation, object detection, depth estimation, and image matting.
+abstract: We introduce in-context matting, a novel task setting of image matting.
+Given a reference image of a certain foreground and guided priors such as points, scribbles, and masks, in-context matting enables automatic alpha estimation on a batch of target images of the same foreground category, without additional auxiliary input.
+This setting marries good performance in auxiliary input-based matting and ease of use in automatic matting, which finds a good trade-off between customization and automation.
+To overcome the key challenge of accurate foreground matching, we introduce IconMatting, an in-context matting model built upon a pre-trained text-to-image diffusion model.
+Conditioned on inter- and intra-similarity matching, IconMatting can make full use of reference context to generate accurate target alpha mattes.
+To benchmark the task, we also introduce a novel testing dataset ICM-57, covering 57 groups of real-world images.
+Quantitative and qualitative results on the ICM-57 testing set show that IconMatting rivals the accuracy of trimap-based matting while retaining the automation level akin to automatic matting.

-summary: "[Hao Lu](https://sites.google.com/site/poppinace/), Wenze Liu, __Zixuan Ye__, Hongtao Fu, Yuliang Liu, [Zhiguo Cao](https://scholar.google.com.sg/citations?user=396o2BAAAAAJ&hl=zh-CN)"
+summary: "He Guo, __Zixuan Ye__, [Zhiguo Cao](https://scholar.google.com.sg/citations?user=396o2BAAAAAJ&hl=zh-CN), [Hao Lu](https://sites.google.com/site/poppinace/)"

-tags: [Feature Upsampling]
+tags: [Image Matting; Diffusion Model]

 # Display this page in the Featured widget?
 featured: true